ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Bypassing Type-Safety

-OCaml provides a mean to bypass it's own type safety.
+OCaml provides a mean to bypass its own type safety.
 Don't use it.
-Here is how to shoot in its own feet:
+Here is how to shoot in one's own feet:

 ```shell
 > echo "(Obj.magic () : int array).(0)" > foo.ml